Cristiano Piccini: Loan to Atalanta

 On 9 September 2020, Piccini joined Italian Serie A club Atalanta on loan with an option to buy.
 The recovery from his kneecap injury delayed his debut until 21 November, when he played in a 0–0 away draw to Spezia.
 This turned out to be his only appearance for the Bergamo side, as Valencia reached an agreement for his early return in January 2021.

 Red Star Belgrade

 On 15 January 2022, Piccini was released from Valencia and signed a two-and-a-half-year contract with Serbian club Crvena Zvezda.

 1. FC Magdeburg

 In September 2022 Piccini joined German club 1.
 FC Magdeburg of the 2.
 Bundesliga as a free agent.
 On 29 January 2024, Piccini's contract with Magdeburg was terminated by mutual consent.

 Sampdoria

-On January 2024 31, Piccini joined Italian club Sampdoria UC of the Serie B as a free agent, with a six-month contract, so he left the team on June 30..
+In January 2024 31, Piccini joined Italian club Sampdoria UC of the Serie B as a free agent, with a six-month contract, so he left the team on June 30.